Land registration (Scots law): (ii) No souvenir plots

 Souvenir plots are a sales practice in which sellers advertise (usually online) that the buyer will obtain ownership of a small tract of land in an estate in Scotland, with the seller falsely advertising that they have the right to style themselves as "Laird" or "Lady" in Scots law.
 However, souvenir plots are banned for registration in the Land Register, in effect preventing any buyer from obtaining a real right of ownership in Scotland.
-Additionally, titles of peerage are only available by letters patent from the Sovereign (i.e.: the Queen) and Scots heraldry (i.e.: coats of arms and related insignia) are only available by grant of the Court of the Lord Lyon so the buyer obtains no legal rights to titles or the use of heraldry in the purchase of the plot either.
+Additionally, titles of peerage are only available by letters patent from the sovereign; and Scots heraldry (coats of arms and related insignia) are only available by grant of the Court of the Lord Lyon.
+So, the buyer obtains no legal rights to titles or the use of heraldry in the purchase of the plot.